jamamirre/getting-and-cleaning-data/Project/codebook.md

 `activity_labels.txt`: Links the class labels with their activity name.

-##The names of the local variable used to read the data
+##The local variable I used to read the data are:

 `SubjectTrain` from  `subject_train.txt`